YCAMInterlab/GRPContractForm/GRPContractForm_English.md

-##DivisionⅤ OTHER RIGHTS AND OBLIGATIONS
+##Division Ⅴ OTHER RIGHTS AND OBLIGATIONS

 ####Article 12 (Host's Obligations)